adityapni/alarm-test-bibit/README.md

 - Since flutter_local_notifications may not work on Huawei and XiaoMi devices, this app may also don't work on those devices.
 - Android only because I don't have iOS yet.

+## Changes to default clock display

+Previously if app is opened the clock will display current time.
+This causes misunderstanding that alarm time is moving despite it isn't.
+This is changed so that the clock will display scheduled alarm time.

 ## Video Link
 [gdrive](https://drive.google.com/folderview?id=1Ft8W1mLIN-faa65lRmKdSZSbxI0he1NH)